+Beyond classic CAH, we believe tildacerfont has potential utility in polycystic ovary syndrome, or PCOS, and in a range of diseases where the underlying biology supports a need to reduce excess secretion of or hyperresponsiveness to adrenocorticotropic hormone, or ACTH.
 PCOS is a hormonal disorder common among females of reproductive age affecting nearly five million females in the United States and approximately 115 million females worldwide.
 PCOS is characterized by elevated levels of androgens, cysts in the ovaries, and irregular periods.
 We have identified a subpopulation of patients where elevated levels of adrenal androgens are the cause of disease.
 We believe that tildacerfont may present a novel mechanism to reduce ACTH and provide a therapeutic option for females with PCOS.
-We have filed an investigational new drug application, or IND, to study tildacerfont in this patient population.
-By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we plan to initiate a Phase 2 proof-of-concept clinical trial in the second half of 2021.
+By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we have initiated a Phase 2 proof-of-concept clinical trial.
+The Phase 2 proof-of-concept clinical trial is a randomized, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200 mg QD compared to placebo over 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by dehydroepiandrosterone sulfate, or DHEAS, levels at baseline.
+We anticipate topline results from the Phase 2 proof-of-concept clinical trial by the first half of 2023.